Khanzo31/online-product-catalog/README.md

 ## Project Status: MVP++ Complete

 All core P1 (Must-Have) features are now implemented and functional.
-We have also completed several P2 (Should-Have) features, making the application robust and ready for further enhancement.
+We have also completed all addressable P2 (Should-Have) features, making the application robust, accessible, analytics-enabled, and ready for the final implementation of its email service.

 ### Implemented Features